fieldtrip/website/template/atlas.md

 ## See also

-The **[ft_read_atlas](/reference/fileio/ft_read_atlas)** function can read geometrical information and anatomical labels from a variety of file formats, and can therefore also be used for other atlasses.
+The **[ft_read_atlas](/reference/fileio/ft_read_atlas)** function can read geometrical information and anatomical labels from a variety of file formats, and can therefore also be used for other atlases.
 You can find more atlases here:
 - <https://www.loni.usc.edu/research/atlases>
 - <http://www.bmap.ucla.edu/portfolio/atlases>
 - <https://www.ebrains.eu/tools/human-brain-atlas>